perhansson/daq/pix-dev/python/epix/README.md

 Select clustering:
 Use the drop down menu to select which clustering.

-The only one to use right now is:
-"None": no clustering (the cluster plots will be empty but frame is OK) "Simple threshold": applies a threshold on all pixels.
-Typically 100ADC counts but can be configured.
+"None": no clustering (the cluster plots will be empty but frame image should work) "Simple threshold": applies a threshold on all pixels.
+Should be configurable in the future.

 Step 4.
 Take a run with beam trigger